jlouis/enacl/README.md

 * Introduce `iodata()` and `eqc_gen:largebinary/2` support to test the code base for very large binaries and iodata input.
 The current test cases mostly concerns themselves about the rather small input.
 * Verify that the binary-only inputs doesn't accept incorrect `iodata()` input.

+# Versions

+## v0.9.x

+Ultra-late beta.
+Code probably works, but it requires some real-world use before it is deemed entirely stable.

+### v0.9.0

+Initial release.

 # Overview

 The NaCl cryptographic library provides a number of different cryptographic primitives.
 In the following, we split up the different generic primitives and explain them briefly.